navaneethbv/Big-Data/Assignment_4/README.txt

-This assignment was done by -
-Navaneeth Venugopala Rao
-NET ID - nbv140130

 1. The college cluster wasn't working.
 So we ran the programs directly in our local(Windows).
 2. To run the program, install the latest version of spark on your file system.
 3. Add the C:\spark-1.5.1\bin to your PATH variable in your ENVIRONMENT.